hfakeeeeee/ShuttleSplit/README.md

 ### 🏸 Player Management
 - Easy add/remove player functionality
 - Grid-based player view with inline name editing
+- Optional team assignment for each player
 - Payment tracking with paid/unpaid status indicators in the Summary tab
 - Maximum 13 regular registered players for optimal court usage

+### 👥 Team Management
+- Create, rename, and remove teams from the Settings tab
+- Assign players to teams during creation or editing
+- Automatically keep player team labels in sync when a team is renamed
+- Safely remove team assignments from players if a team is deleted

 ### 💰 Fee Calculation
 - **Court Fee**: Basic court rental cost per session